 Earlier this year, the GST composition scheme limit for manufacturers of goods was raised to Rs.
 1.5 crore from the prevailing Rs.
 1 crore threshold.
-Similarly, the GST Council extended the benefits of the composition scheme to service providers as well on 10th January, 2019.
+Similarly, the GST council extended the benefits of the composition scheme to service providers on 10th January 2019.
 This scheme relaxes the tax compliances and payments for individuals having a turnover within the specified limits.
 As such, this scheme can be a great boon for your venture as it enhances your liquidity.
-While the scheme is said to greatly benefit B2B businesses, B2C ventures can also profit from it.
+While the scheme benefits B2B businesses greatly, B2C ventures can also profit from it.

 To know whether the scheme will help tip the scales in your favour, read on to discover the meaning, advantages and nuances of the GST composition scheme.

 What is the GST composition scheme?